Nutrient timing for athletes… When should you eat? Does it matter when you eat?

 What to eat and when?

-With all of this in mind, eating regular meals and snacks (every 3-4 hours) that provide sufficient essential nutrients (protein, carbohydrates, quality fats, vitamins and minerals, fluids) that match an athlete’s energy requirements, are all important for an athlete’s health, performance and body composition.
+With all of this in mind, eating regular meals and snacks (every 3-4 hours) that provide sufficient essential nutrients (protein, carbohydrates, quality fats, vitamins and minerals, fluids) that match an athlete’s energy levels requirements, are all important for an athlete’s health, exercise performance and body composition.

 When Managing Weight Does it Matter When You Eat